MerelMoehn/21blackjack/README.md

 ## User Experience (UX)
 **User stories (first time, returning, frequent)**
-The user stories that are at the base of this website are devided into three categories:
+The user stories that are at the base of this website are as follows:

-First time users
-* As a first time user I want to understand what this website is about.
-* As a first time user I want to be able to navigate through the site to see the different content.
-* As a first time user I want to be able to learn more about this website, its activities and goals by reviewing its social media.

-Returning users
-* As a returning user I want to gain more knowledge of the Metaverse at a basic level.
+* As a user I want to play the online version of twenty-one
-* As a returning user I want to know how I can gain more knowledge about the Metaverse when leaving this website.
+* As a user I want to understand how this game works
-* As a returning user I want to know how I can get in touch with the person behind this website to ask questions.
+* As a user I want this experience to be as personal as possible

-Frequent users
-* As a frequent user I want to see if any new books are added to the website by either visiting the website or sign up for updates.

 **Design**
 The design of the website is kept minimalistic.
 Two areas are highlighted to attract the user's attention.
 That are the section to submit your name and the results area.